-Russian Torotise Care Sheet
+Russian Tortoise Care Sheet

-Before purchasing your new captive bred baby russian tortoise for sale online, please do your homework and learn about proper Russian Tortoise Care, Russian Tortoise Diet, Russian Tortoise breeding and more.
+Before purchasing your new captive bred baby Russian tortoise for sale online, please do your homework and learn about proper Russian Tortoise Care, Russian Tortoise Diet, Russian Tortoise breeding and more.
 Be sure to select only a captive bred russian torotise for sale from an experienced Russian tortoise breeder.

 Range: From far Eastern Europe and the countries of Uzbekistan and Kazakhstan to China, the Russian Tortoise, also known as Horsfield’s tortoise, is found over vast areas of dry arid habitat.

-Size: A small tortoise of 4-8 inches Appearance: The females grow slightly larger than the males, who tend to have a longer tail that is generally tucked to the side.
+A small tortoise of 4-8 inches Appearance: The females grow slightly larger than the males, who tend to have a longer tail that is generally tucked to the side.
 Females tend to have flared scutes on their shells, while males do not.
 Coloration varies, but the shell is usually a ruddy brown or black, fading to yellow between the scutes, and the body itself straw-yellow and brown.

-Housing: The most useful form of indoor accommodation for Russian tortoises is a tortoise table.
+The most useful form of indoor accommodation for Russian tortoises is a tortoise table.
 A reasonable size for a hatchling is 2 foot by 3 foot and as it grows the size of this habitat should be increased.
 For an adult Hermanns tortoise the indoor habitat should be at least 4 foot by 2 foot.
 Holes can be cut into the bottom of your tortoise table to allow for the sinking of food and water dishes, making them flush with the surface for easier animal access.
 The water dish in the habitat should be large enough to allow the tortoise to soak in, whilst remaining shallow enough to protect from drowning.

 As a substrate in the dry portion of the environment a mixture of topsoil and childrens play sand or organic potting mix mixed with organic soil, and cypress bark on top works well, ideally deep enough to allow burrowing.
 If sand is used in the substrate this area should also not have food placed directly upon it as the sand can build up in the tortoises GI tract leading to possible impaction and even death.
 A completely separate sand-free area in the habitat should be utilized to feed.